Delhi Ring Railway: Popularity

-The ring railway service was quite popular through the 1980s and '90s when Delhi's transport infrastructure was just gathering pace, but since then, with the rapid expansion of the Delhi Metro coupled with an extensive bus network, the ring railway has remained neglected by the city as well as the Railways.
+The ring railway service was quite popular through the 1980s and '90s when Delhi's transport infrastructure was just gathering pace, but since then, with the rapid expansion of the Delhi Metro coupled with an extensive bus network and more recently, the opening of the RRTS, the ring railway has remained neglected by the city as well as the Railways.
 On average, only 3,700 passengers take the trains every day.
 The biggest reason for the failure of the railway is a lack of a feeder network, such as approach roads and feeder buses to the stations.
 The stations are situated at remote locations and are difficult to access by passengers.
 There is also a problem of security as many stations have been encroached.
 The trains on this network also run behind schedule most of the time.
 The network is now utilized as a freight corridor and limited passenger train services are available during peak hours.

+Plans for Revival

+The Master Plan for Delhi, 2041 (MPD 2041), recommends that the ridership numbers of the ring railway can be increased by implementing accessibility improvements for major halt stations by creating public plazas, providing walking and cycling infrastructure, and installing proper signage.
+Interchange facilities may also be planned to integrate ring rail stations with existing metro stations.
+Additionally, since the ring rail alignment connects areas of heritage, ecological assets of Delhi and many commercial areas, a special hop-on and hop-off service may be considered for movement of tourists.